There are a few options for us to reach Langtang from Kathmandu.

 Trekking in this region provides you an unique opportunity to explore the culture and traditions of the locals inhabitants of the area.

 Langtang Valley trek is ideal for those who want to avoid crowds and immerse themselves in the beauty of nature.

-You will traverse beautiful landscapes, witness the breathtaking Himalayas, and explore the Tibetan-influenced culture of people in Langtang.
+You will traverse beautiful landscapes, witness the breathtaking Himalayas and explore the Tibetan-influenced culture of the people in Langtang.

 Table of Contents